Combating Bullying with Kindness

 Not only does a community project offer chances for leadership development and collaboration, but it promotes a positive school climate by allowing students to work together toward a common goal.
 Group projects foster kindness and mutual respect in the classroom and can be a great tool in bullying prevention among classmates.

-Read this blog post to see firsthand how one of our Participate teachers implemented project-based learning in her classroom that had a community-wide impact.
+Read this blog post to see firsthand how one of our ambassador teachers implemented project-based learning in her classroom that had a community-wide impact.

 Stay Informed and Unite